playlogo/GetMeA/readme.md

 Just run getmea and tell it what to install.
 It will use your system package manager if possible but fall back to searching the web for you and coming up with a plan.
 Because AI has proven itself to be extremely not reliable, you'll, of course, be asked for confirmation before it runs any commands to protect your highly customized Linux installation.

-Planned features:
+Roadmap:

-- Multiple concurrent research attempts
+- [ ] Multiple concurrent research attempts
-- Automatically search package registry to confirm AI's decision
+- [ ] Automatically search package registry to confirm AI's decision
-- Automatically try to debug failed commands
+- [ ] Automatically try to debug failed commands
-- Replace crawl4ai due to it's giant dependency tree
+- [x] Replace crawl4ai due to it's giant dependency tree - Integrated stripped down version

-## ~~Installation~~ Currently broken due to giant blob of dependencies from crawl4ai -> Please use the development setup
+## Installation

 - Download the [latest build artifact](https://nightly.link/playlogo/GetMeA/workflows/nuitka.yaml/main/Linux%20build.zip) and unzip it: